 I was seven years old and fell in love with the Italian World Cup team… more specifically, I fell in love with their star player, Roberto Baggio, and decided I was going to marry him someday.

 (My Italian grandmother was immensely happy to hear this.)

 For my eighth birthday that year, I received a soccer jersey and tickets to the Italy-Bulgaria semifinals game, where my favorite player scored both goals in an Italy victory.

-This giant chocolate brownie dessert cheese ball, adapted from my Peanut Butter Cheese Ball, was brought to a World-Cup-watching party for Saturday’s Italy-England game.
+This giant chocolate brownie dessert cheese ball was brought to a World-Cup-watching party for Saturday’s Italy-England game.

 It’s pretty much exactly what it sounds like: a giant ball of chocolate brownie cheesecake.